African Violet Chimera

 sunlight.
 Tilt the pot so water doesn't run into the pot and avoid getting water

 in the center crown of the plant.
-Pat excess water with a soft sponge
+Pat excess water with a soft sponge.

 PROPAGATION: Acquiring